 The positives about thermal breast imaging are that it does not use radiation and does not require breast compression or contact.
 Therefore, a suspicious area can be monitored without squeezing a possible tumor.
 It is a simple, quick scan, and it may prove useful for other purposes, too, like detecting tissue inflammation at the site of pain or injury somewhere in the body.

 For those who want to start breast cancer screening much earlier in life, thermography offers an introduction to the importance of paying attention to the vascular distribution, tissue density and feel of your breasts, which is a good value to instill, especially if you have a history of breast cancer in the family.
 As, unless in high-risk cases, most doctors don’t recommend mammograms until 40.
 Other advantages to adding thermography to your yearly clinical breast cancer screenings are:

 - Fibrocystic disease does not make the test less effective.

 - Breasts with implants can be effectively tested.

 - Provides opportunity for early intervention if the test is not completely normal.

 In clinical settings, thermograms have indicated usefulness for monitoring existing tumors and the growth/shrinkage of both benign and malignant tumors.
 Thermography offers another point of view to the regular ultrasounds and MRIs that come with breast cancer treatment.

 Recommended Guidelines for Thermal Breast Imaging

-The affordable Thermal Breast Imaging fee covers a thorough thermal breast imaging scan, analysis and evaluation by a qualified reader, and a comprehensive written report sent to the physician of your choice.
-Payment is expected at the time of service unless other arrangements are made in advance.
+Because mammograms are the standard in early breast cancer detection, insurance will not cover thermography.
+But we make the cost manageable for our patients.
+The affordable thermal breast imaging fee covers a thorough thermal breast imaging scan, analysis and evaluation by a qualified reader, and a comprehensive written report sent to the physician of your choice.